hassanInfo/French_text_2_SQL/README.md

 ![Copy of Add a heading-05](https://github.com/hassanInfo/NLP_FR2SQL_project/assets/85229840/2a7d7151-80e1-4c62-be9f-0a10ecccb4c8)

 The concept behind the following approach involves fine-tuning on the wikiSQL dataset.
 One drawback of this method is that, by default, the dataset lacks a defined table name in each record (replaced with mytable).
+Post-processing is required to translate English SQL values into French (like "SELECT name ..." to "SELECT nom ...").

 ![Copy of Add a heading-06](https://github.com/hassanInfo/NLP_FR2SQL_project/assets/85229840/0e16d2ef-ca29-4cd1-87c7-67b7f4385801)